-The College has a Student Anti-Bullying Policy in place to respond to initial peer on peer abuse.
-If an incident of peer on peer abuse has caused or is likely to cause significant harm, this includes physical assault, sexual harassment, sexual assault/violence, the following procedure needs to be instigated.
+The College has a Student Anti-Bullying Policy in place to respond to initial child on child abuse.
+If an incident of child on child abuse has caused or is likely to cause significant harm, this includes physical assault, sexual harassment, sexual assault/violence, the following procedure needs to be instigated.